Test and trace: How the U.S. could emerge from coronavirus lockdowns

-The coronavirus outbreak in the United States spurred calls to "flatten the curve" in an effort to limit the speed of its spread.
-Now, as states begin to think about how to ease their lockdowns, a new rallying cry has emerged: "Test and trace."
+The coronavirus outbreak in the U.S. spurred calls to "flatten the curve" to limit the speed of the virus' spread.
+Now, as states begin to think about how to ease their lockdowns, a new rallying cry has emerged: "test and trace."

-The terms point to the need for a monumental effort in ramping up testing speed and capacity as well as an extensive — if not ubiquitous — tracing program.
-Epidemiologists believe that if properly employed, testing and tracing can allow the U.S. to open some businesses and relax social distancing requirements.
+The term points to the need for a monumental effort to ramp up testing speed and capacity, as well as an extensive — if not ubiquitous — tracing program.
+Epidemiologists believe that if it is properly employed, testing and tracing can allow the U.S. to open some businesses and relax social distancing requirements.

 But it will almost certainly need to be a slow and methodical process or else the country risks undoing the good from the initial wave of lockdowns.

-“There's no doubt that we have to reopen correctly,” Dr. Robert Redfield, director of the Centers for Disease Control and Prevention, said Monday on NBC’s “TODAY” Show.
-“It's going to be a step-by-step, gradual process.
+"There's no doubt that we have to reopen correctly," Dr. Robert Redfield, director of the Centers for Disease Control and Prevention, said Monday on NBC News' "TODAY."
+"It's going to be a step-by-step, gradual process.
 It's got to be data-driven.
-And as I said, I think it would be community-by-community, county-by-county.”
+And as I said, I think it would be community by community, county by county."

-Health officials in some states are reporting encouraging signs that strict stay-at-home orders are proving effective in slowing the rate of coronavirus transmissions.
-Those numbers have spurred discussion of when and how various parts of the country could emerge from lockdown.
+Health officials in some states are reporting encouraging signs that strict stay-at-home orders are helping slow the rate of coronavirus transmissions.
+The numbers have spurred discussion of when and how various parts of the country could emerge from lockdown.

-President Donald Trump has said he would like to reopen the country May 1, but experts say this must be done carefully in order to prevent a spike in new cases and a huge second wave of infections.
+President Donald Trump has said he would like to reopen the country May 1, but experts say it must be done carefully to prevent a spike in new cases and a huge second wave of infections.

-West Coast states, such as Washington, Oregon and California, enacted sweeping stay-at-home orders early and have been relatively successful at containing the virus.
-On the East Coast, states such as New York and New Jersey remain the hardest-hit in the country, and pockets of the South are now seeing new cases — and deaths — surge.
+West Coast states, such as Washington, Oregon and California, enacted sweeping stay-at-home orders early and have been relatively successful containing the virus.
+On the East Coast, states such as New York and New Jersey remain the hardest hit, and new cases — and deaths — are surging in pockets of the South.

-Before deciding to lift stay-at-home measures, states would need to see sharp declines in new cases, hospitalizations and intensive care admissions, according to Caitlin Rivers, a senior associate at the Johns Hopkins Center for Health Security.
+Before lifting stay-at-home measures, states would need to see sharp declines in new cases, hospitalizations and intensive care admissions, according to Caitlin Rivers, a senior associate at the Johns Hopkins Center for Health Security.

 "There will be a time when transmission declines, where we can move to case-based management," she said.
 "This involves isolation, contact tracing and quarantine."